 We believe that welcoming and inclusive organisations that hire, foster, promote, and remunerate employees on the basis of merit and without regard for gender, age, race, ethnicity, religion, sexual orientation, economic background, disability or other factors make better use of their human capital.
 Moreover, an increasing body of research has shown that organisations that promote diversity are more productive and better performing.
 Investee companies are therefore encouraged to establish comprehensive and effective nondiscrimination policies and actively ensure that these policies are upheld.
 They are also encouraged to regularly review their hiring and promotion practices to ensure against bias, and to set ambitious diversity targets appropriate to the business.
-We expect companies to demonstrate alignment with our belief that diversity helps deliver long-term shareholder value.
+When requesting investee companies to provide data to report on their progress, we advise individual's diversity data to have been provided on a voluntary self-identification basis in line with best practice and data protection laws.
+We expect companies to demonstrate alignment with our belief that diversity helps deliver longterm shareholder value.

-- Boards that do not have at least 30% female representation at companies in the most developed markets (including the UK, European Union, USA and Australia).

-- Boards that do not have at least 15% female representation at companies in markets where standards on diversity are still developing.
+- Boards that do not have at least 30% female representation at companies in the most developed markets (including the UK, European Union, USA and Australia). - Boards that do not have at least 15% female representation at companies in markets where standards on diversity are still developing.